-Based between London and Tuscany, Federica is a photography critic, curator and editor.
+Based between London, Paris and Tuscany, Federica is a photography critic, curator, lecturer and editor.
 Currently working on her PhD in photo-textualities and photographic fictions at the University of Westminster, under the supervision of Professor and photo-artist David Bate, she explores the intersections between images and words through exhibitions and books.
 She has recently co-curated the exhibition Invisible Stratum for the 2017 edition of Tokyo Photo Festival in Japan, and the 2017 edition of the Jaipur Photo Festival in India.
 Her past exhibitions include Feminine Masculine: On the Struggle and Fascination of Dealing with the Other Sex, for Photo50 at the London Art Fair (2016), P.H.
 Emerson: Presented by the Author, at Nottingham Castle Museum and Art Gallery, in partnership with the V&A and the Art Fund (2015-2016), Amateur Unconcern: A Photo-Literary Fantasia, as part of FORMAT Festival 2015, Tommaso Tanini’s H. said he loved us, at the Kunsthalle Budapest (2014) and Amore e Piombo [Love and Lead]: the Photography of Extremes in 1970s Italy, co-curated and co-edited with Roger Hargreaves for the Archive of Modern Conflict at the Brighton Photo Biennial and winner of the Kraszna Krausz 2015 Best Photography Book Award (2014).
-Her writings have appeared in Der Greif, Photoworks, FOAM, Objektiv, Unseen magazine, EXTRA, The British Journal of Photography, Krakow Photomonth,The Photographers’ Gallery Blog and MAPP Editions (MACK).
+Her writings have appeared in IMA, The Eyes, Der Greif, Photoworks, FOAM, Objektiv, Unseen magazine, EXTRA, The British Journal of Photography, Krakow Photomonth,The Photographers’ Gallery Blog and MAPP Editions (MACK).
 She holds an MA in Comparative Literature from the University College of London and a MSc in Book Publishing & Literature from the University of Milan.
-Candida is a writer who tries to subvert Federica.
+Candida is a fictional writer who tries to subvert Federica.

 Lisa Stein, managing editor & contributor